Mehsampur

 Mehsampur (ਮਹਿਸਮਪੁਰ) is a village in Jalandhar district of Punjab State, India.
-It is located 16 km from Nakodar, 31 km from Phillaur, 40 km from district headquarter Jalandhar and 140 km from state capital Chandigarh.
-The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).
+It is located 16 km from Nakodar, 31 km from Phillaur, 40 km from the district headquarters Jalandhar and 140 km from the state capital Chandigarh.
+The village is administered by a sarpanch who is an elected representative of the village as per Panchayati raj (India).

 Education

 The village has a Punjabi medium, co-ed upper primary with secondary/higher secondary school (GHS Mehsampur).
-The school provide mid-day meal as per Indian Midday Meal Scheme and the meal prepared in school premises and it was found in 1975.
+The school provide mid-day meal as per Indian Midday Meal Scheme and the meal is prepared in school premises and it was found in 1975.